 £1500 PER PERSON based on 2 STUDENTS SHARING for a minimum of 30 surgeries in 2 weeks.

 £750 PER PERSON for 1 week based on 2 STUDENTS SHARING for a minimum of 15 surgeries in 1 week.
-This option is only available if students can already spay and neuter cats and dogs before the project starts.
+This option is only available if students can already neuter male cats and dogs before the project starts.

 We still have some spaces available – please ask.